I:01:01 Policy Review Process

 It is the responsibility of the Provost or appropriate Vice President to make certain that the proposed new policy or changes in existing policies are in compliance with Tennessee Board of Regents policies and guidelines, existing MTSU policies and any applicable statutes.
 All proposals for new policies or changes to existing policies should be submitted by the Provost or appropriate Vice President to the Office of the University Counsel for initial review and proposed revision.

 After approval by the Provost and Vice Presidents, the draft version will be provided to the Office of the University Counsel which will then present the proposed draft to the campus for a 30-day comment period.
 Comments submitted will be considered and additional revisions made as deemed appropriate.
 If additional revisions are made, the Provost and Vice Presidents will again review and approve the draft.
+If it is an academic affairs policy, the Provost will bring it to the attention of the Faculty Senate.
 New policies or changes to existing policies may be implemented prior to the conclusion of this comment period where quick implementation is necessary.
 Comments submitted by the campus community will still be considered and, where needed, further revisions will be made.
 The hardcopy final version of the policy will be forwarded to the President for approval and signature.
 Once approved by the President, the policy will be posted on the University policy webpage.

 IV.
 STANDARD FORMAT